damar-wicaksono/gsa-module/docs/source/user_guide/morris_screening.rst

 Each column corresponds to the appropriate sensitivity measure as indicated above.
 Note that the standardized version of the elementary effects are taken to be zero as the rescaled input file was not specified.
+The parameter is ordered according to the design matrix file (the first column is the first parameter, etc.)